Decoding the Web of Belief

 Note: I've written this piece to be as non-technical as possible.
 For my non-technical readers, this piece should contain everything you need to understand the project from start to finish.

 For those interested in the technical details, all of the code used to create the graph is located in this code repository.
-The README file contains instructions for sourcing the data, decompressing it, cleaning it, extracting entities from text using the REBEL model, leveraging your GPU with pytorch and constructing the graph.
+The README file contains instructions for sourcing the data, decompressing it, cleaning it, extracting entities from text using the REBEL model, leveraging your GPU with PyTorch and constructing the graph.

 Table of Contents